 At Bere Mill Farm we keep three breeds of cattle and sheep which have been carefully selected for their suitability for water meadow grazing, and for the texture and quality of the well marbled but lean meat.

 On our farm intervention is kept to an absolute minimum.
-All stock is reared and overwintered outside.
+Stock are reared and overwintered outside.
 The animals graze on the unimproved pasture and hay made on the farm – a range of ‘old’ meadow grasses and associated wild flowers.
-Hard feed is used only for pregnant ewes and triplet lambs.
+Hard feed is used only where necessary and likewise, wormers and antibiotics are only used where welfare necessitates.
+For animals raised extensively and outside, there is little occasion for antibiotic use.

 Much of our farm is a Site of Special Scientific Interest (SSSI) and our farming practices aim to ensure that wildflowers thrive, that we have a full breadth of insect and bird life, and that this will not only breed healthy livestock but produce fantastic tasting meat.